 - Resource Provider: The case manager will provide all available medical and behavioral health information to the resource provider as required by law.
 The case manager and the resource provider will regularly review the child’s health care status throughout the duration of the child’s placement.
 The resource provider will notify the case manager as soon as possible of any significant injury or illness of the child.

 - Court: The case manager shall provide a comprehensive summary regarding the child’s health in regular court reports and shall include any current diagnoses and medications, if any.

 Children’s Division Responsibilities: In addition to the historical documentation cited in this chapter and the provision of such documentation to a resource provider upon initial placement of a child, CD has an overarching responsibility to ensure that current medical information is documented throughout a child’s placement in care.

 - CD shall exercise reasonable and diligent efforts to compile and maintain the medical records for each child in alternative care.
 Collection of medical history and updating the child’s medical records are continuing and shared responsibilities.

 - The case manager will obtain medical information for each child in their caseload.
-The case manager will upload any medical and/or behavioral health documents into the document imaging system and maintain a physical paper file.
+The case manager will upload any medical and/or behavioral health documents into the document imaging system and maintain a physical paper file, if the records were not received electronically.
 The Health Information Specialists (HIS) are available in each region to assist the case manager with coordination of obtaining the documents.